-You are an employee deducting expenses related to your job.

-- You were not reimbursed by your employer for your expenses (amounts included in Form W-2, box 1 are not considered reimbursements). - If you claim car expenses, you use the standard mileage rate.
+- You are an employee deducting expenses related to your job. - You were not reimbursed by your employer for your expenses.
+(Amounts included in box 1 of Form W-2 are not considered reimbursements.) - If you claim car expenses, you use the standard mileage rate.